Recover → Revive → Why → Mac Attack → Decide → Shop → Donate → Contact → Shop eBay →

 The gap we fill: Rebuild the hardware.
 Strip the software.
 Restore full control.
 Hand it back at a price that makes sense.

-‣ Dedicated gaming graphics—60+ FPS Fortnite 1080p ‣ 16GB DDR3—full dual-channel, zero cuts ‣ Thermalright cooling—quiet, sustained performance ‣ Win 11 Pro [RR Turbo]—debloated at ISO level ‣ Office 2019 Pro+—permanent license, no subscription ‣ ARGB LED lighting—configured before it ships 3-year total cost: $349.
-That’s it.
+‣ Dedicated gaming graphics — 60+ FPS Fortnite 1080p (or better) ‣ 16GB DDR3 (or better) — full dual-channel, zero cuts ‣ Thermalright cooling — quiet, sustained performance ‣ Win 11 Pro [RR Turbo] — debloated at ISO level ‣ Office 2019 Pro+ — permanent license, no subscription ‣ WiFi 6 / Bluetooth 5.2 — included, configured ‣ ARGB LED lighting — configured before it ships 3-year total cost: $429. $55 less than theirs—and better in every category.

 The Process